Jaga266/widgets-collection/README.md

   }
 ```

-- **configName:** name of a `.json` configuration file.
-Default: `"config"` In this example it'll be `widgets/dock/configs/power-menu.json`
+- **configName:** Name of a `.json` configuration file.
+Default: `"config"`.
+In this example, it would be `widgets/dock/configs/power-menu.json`.
-- **monitorInds:** list of screens ids where widget should be displayed.
-Default: every screen
+- **monitorInds:** List of screen IDs where the widget should be displayed.
+Default: every screen.
-- **screens:** list of screens where widget should be displayed.
-When this option is presented, **monitorInds** option will be ignored.
+- **screens:** List of screens where the widget should be displayed.
+When this option is present, the **monitorInds** option will be ignored.
 Use this for more precise configuration.
-In the example the dock will be displayed on the rightmost screen.
+In the example above, the widget will be displayed on the rightmost screen.

 ## Widgets